-Once insulated homes can become stuffy, sealing in humidity and reducing air quality.
+Once insulated, homes can become stuffy, sealing in humidity and reducing air quality.
 A healthy supply of circulating fresh air is essential.
-Install humidity fans in bathrooms and kitchens to deal with condensation and if you have mould problems install passive air vents to encourage airflow.
+Install humidity fans in bathrooms and kitchens to deal with condensation.
+If you have mould problems install passive air vents to encourage airflow.
 One step up from this is a heat recovery ventilator which provides continuous air change, replacing stale moisture-laden air with filtered, fresh, warmed air from outside.

 7. Indulge your style

-Give yourself plenty of time to source materials and finishes and get as much ready as possible, remember some things such as radiators might be on a long lead time and you don’t want to hold up a project mid-flow.
-Do your own research and don’t rely on tradesmen to advise you on the latest products and technology – they will usually stick with brands and suppliers they already know for convenience.
+Give yourself plenty of time to source materials and finishes.
+Order everything up-front, remember some things such as radiators might be on a long lead time and you don’t want to hold up a project mid-flow.
+Do your own research and don’t rely on tradesmen to advise you on the latest products and technology – for convenience they will often stick with brands and suppliers they know.

-Whether it’s making your own curtains, painting a piece of furniture or tiling your own splashbacks there is a great sense of satisfaction to be achieved from injecting a bit of yourself into your home.
+Whether it’s making your own curtains, painting a piece of furniture or tiling your own splashbacks there’s enormous satisfaction in a bit of DIY.
 I’m not suggesting anything structural – leave that to the experts – just a small project that will allow you to personalise your space in some way.
 If a creative task takes you outside of your comfort zone – all the better – midlife is exactly the time when we need to challenge ourselves.
-You never know what you can do until you try and a feeling of pride will be rekindled every time you tell a guest ‘I did that myself’.
+You never know what you can do until you try and that feeling of pride will be rekindled every time you tell a guest ‘I did that myself’.

 8. Recycle and Renovate

-My other-half recently spotted this lovely ladderback chair in the street (left), sent me a picture and brought it home.
-He did the sanding, I did the painting and a local upholsterer (Rachael South) re-strung the seat.
+My other-half recently spotted this lovely ladderback chair in the street (left) and brought it home.
+He did the sanding, I did the painting and a local upholsterer re-strung the seat.
 We now have a beautiful chair (right) that is loved far more than anything we could have bought new.

 9. Focus on the ‘sensory experience’

-Improving our homes is all about creating the backdrop to the life we imagine and dream of.
-In winter, for instance, this might be cosy nights curled up on a sofa in front of a flickering fire.
-If that is your idea of bliss it makes an open fire a must-have, because for at least four months of the year, your home is not going to match your vision without it.
-All kinds of decisions follow on from this – chimney or flue, fireplace or stove, living flame gas or real fire?
 Having used the sensory experience check box to identify the desire you can allow practicality to help make it a reality.
 How do you really feel about building a fire, cleaning the grate and chopping wood?
 Do you spend a lot of time at home or do you need to be able to switch on the fire for instant gratification?
-When we installed a stove to top-up the heat in our open plan kitchen-diner I only considered a wood burning stove for a brief moment; the gas version looks identical but can be turned on for just 15 minutes to eat breakfast and that delivers the experience I was after.
+When we installed a stove I only considered a wood burning version for a brief moment; the gas model looks identical but can be turned on and off at the click of a button.

-Use this sensory method to think about every aspect of your home – this will make it personal to you and by midlife we should all know what makes us happy.
+Use this sensory method to think about every aspect of your home – this will make it personal and by midlife we all know what makes us happy.
 With the kids gone you can be selfish and indulge yourself in that freestanding bath or double oven you’ve always coveted.
-Just don’t make the mistake of copying someone else’s dream, it might look great in a glossy magazine but that is their life, not yours.
+Just don’t make the mistake of copying someone else’s dream.
+It might look great in a glossy magazine but that is their life, not yours.

 10. Bring the outdoors in

-It’s all everyone’s talked about for years – opening up your home with folding or sliding doors to bring the outside in and extend your living space into the garden.
-The reason it is so popular is because when the sun does shine there is nothing like stepping barefoot into the garden with your coffee and the feeling of warm decking underfoot.
-But in my London (at least) you cannot guarantee sunshine – so large doors and windows also mean that even when it’s chilly outside you can still enjoy the garden and watch the birds.
+It’s all everyone’s talked about for years now – opening up your home with folding or sliding doors to bring the outside in.
+Extending your living space into the garden is so popular is because, on a sunny day, there is nothing quite like it.
+But large doors and windows also mean that even when it’s chilly outside you can still enjoy the garden and watch the birds.
 Whether its an acre of land, a courtyard, a terrace or a balcony, think about the view from inside and make it beautiful.

-*I am no expert but my day job includes interiors related design and art direction of gorgeous product brochures.
-I’ve also renovated two Victorian homes and learned quite a bit in the process – but as one interior designer reminded me – none it was brain surgery.
+*I hope you’ve enjoyed these home improvement tips.
+I’m no expert but my day job includes interiors related design and art direction of gorgeous product brochures.
+I’ve also renovated two Victorian homes and learned quite a bit in the process.
+As an interior designer friend reminded me – none it was brain surgery.